weider86-zz/node-api/README.md

 # node-api
-A Node API project, developed with Mongo, Express, Nodemoon and plugins.
+A Node API project developed with Mongo, Express, Nodemoon and plugins.